czodroid/x48/README.md

 This is x48, an HP48 CPU emulator.

-This is Version 0.7.0 mofified by czo.
+This is Version 0.7.1 mofified by czo.

 ![x48sx](x48sx.png)

-for version 0.7.0
+for version 0.7
 =================

 What's new:

     - Implemented new design

-    - New colors for HP48sx
+    - New colors for HP48sx and HP48gx

     - Fix bugs for newer gcc